gardener/gardener/docs/usage/topology_aware_routing.md

 The `vpa-webhook` Service that is part of the Shoot control plane is topology-aware.
 It is consumed by the kube-apiserver for the webhook communication.

+## Topology-aware Services in the garden runtime cluster

+##### virtual-garden-etcd-main-client and virtual-garden-etcd-events-client

+The `virtual-garden-etcd-main-client` and `virtual-garden-etcd-events-client` Services are topology-aware. `virtual-garden-etcd-main-client` is consumed by `virtual-garden-kube-apiserver` and `gardener-apiserver`, `virtual-garden-etcd-events-client` is consumed by `virtual-garden-kube-apiserver`.

+##### virtual-garden-kube-apiserver

+The `virtual-garden-kube-apiserver` Service is topology-aware.
+It is consumed by `virtual-garden-kube-controller-manager`, `gardener-controller-manager`, `gardener-scheduler`, `gardener-admission-controller`, extension admission components, `gardener-dashboard` and other components.

+> Note: Unlike the other Services, the `virtual-garden-kube-apiserver` Service is of type LoadBalancer.
+In-cluster components consuming the `virtual-garden-kube-apiserver` Service by its Service name will have benefit from the topology-aware routing.
+However, the TopologyAwareHints feature cannot help with external traffic routed to load balancer's address - such traffic won't be routed in a topology-aware manner and will be routed according to the cloud-provider specific implementation.

+##### gardener-apiserver

+The `gardener-apiserver` Service is topology-aware.
+It is consumed by `virtual-garden-kube-apiserver`.
+The aggregation layer in `virtual-garden-kube-apiserver` proxies requests sent for the Gardener API types to the `gardener-apiserver`.

+##### gardener-admission-controller

+The `gardener-admission-controller` Service is topology-aware.
+It is consumed by `virtual-garden-kube-apiserver` and `virtual-garden-kube-apiserver` for the webhook communication.

-## How to enable the topology-aware routing?
+## How to enable the topology-aware routing for a Seed cluster?

-The topology-aware routing functionality can be enabled in the Seed specification:
+For a Seed cluster the topology-aware routing functionality can be enabled in the Seed specification:

 ```yaml
 apiVersion: core.gardener.cloud/v1beta1